Transcript: Best Fruit Juice

-If phenolics are what’s in fruit juice that provides protection against Alzheimers disease, then which juice might be best?
-They compared apple juice to cranberry cocktail, grape juice—purple, red, and white, grapefruit juice, orange juice, pineapple juice, and pomegranate.
+If phenolics are what’s in fruit juice that provides protection against Alzheimer’s disease, then which juice might be best?
+They compared apple juice to cranberry cocktail, grape juice (purple, red, and white), grapefruit juice, orange juice, pineapple juice, and pomegranate.
 Whenever I show brand names, it’s only because they were the actual brands used in the study.

 Which do you guess those are?
-Pineapple… apple apple… and white grape.
+Pineapple, apple juice, and white grape.
 Who do you think leads the pack?
-Six left to choose from.… Purple grape #1, then cranberry, pomegranate, grapefruit, orange, and red grape.
-So there are definitely better choices than apple, though this was for clear apple juice.
-Cloudy apple juice has more—way more, but that’s because it’s cheating and actually has a tiny bit of the actual fruit in there, which is what makes it cloudy.
+Six left to choose from.
+Purple grape #1, then cranberry, pomegranate, grapefruit, orange, and red grape.
+So, there are definitely better choices than apple, though this was for clear apple juice.
+Cloudy apple juice has more—way more, but that’s because it’s cheating, and actually has a tiny bit of the actual fruit in there, which is what makes it cloudy.

-So the best fruit juice is the one inside the whole fruit.
+So, the best fruit juice is the one inside the whole fruit.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.

 Please consider volunteering to help out on the site.